RobertDNelson/Peggy/README.md

 Modules
 ---------------
-Any .js files in the modules subdirectory will be executed automatically by calling their execute function.
-Each module is responsible for keeping itself running by calling setTimeout or another method.
+Any .js files in the modules subdirectory will be forked and executed immediately.
+Scripts there are responsible for keeping themselves alive.

-Boards
 ----------------
 Boards are in the following order
 ```